 The main difference is the shells aren't hydroformed.
 A company makes my shells, including the bottom shells with ports.
 I designed the shells in CAD and they were made to my exact specifications.
 I picked what metal was used and I approved sample parts before they made the first batch of shells.

 They are then heat-treated and sent to my workshop, That all takes place within California.

-This is where the RADIX diverges.
-No air hammers, no pressed notes.
-The material wanted to be shaped with big hammers.
 While the inherent goal with the RADIX was to get back to the roots on the playing side of the art form, I found myself reaching that same goal on the making side.
 A big mallet and a tuning hammer are all that is needed to create warm, organic, stable, clear notes.
 Thankfully I was somewhat prepared from the 3 Hammer Challenge.

 What about the Æther?

 The Æther will continue on, for now.
 If there is a demand for an instrument, one which I make starting from a flat sheet, I will make more Æthers.
 If not, the RADIX will continue and the Æther will be retired.

 Availability of the RADIX?

 In the past 9 months, I have been able to drastically reduce the production time of a single instrument.
 While those improvements were with the Æther they directly translate to the RADIX.
 I have been able to shave 7 days off production time.
 Beyond that, while I am making a RADIX more shells are being made at the same time, drastically increasing my time in the tuning room.
 I expect the RADIX will be drastically more available than the Æther.